trex-paxos/trex-paxos-jvm/README.md

 * You will need to implement the `Journal` interface to persist the state of the algorithm.
 This can be tables (or documents or key-values) in the database that your application uses.
 * At this time you will need to setup the cluster membership manually.
 You will need to assign a unique node identifier to each node in the cluster.
-* At this time the network transport options in this library are not complete so you will have to do some work there yet this library is designed to be transport agnostic.
+* This library is designed to be transport agnostic.
+Examples of plugging in network transport are not complete.

 At this time the exhaustive brute force tests are not yet all written so it is not recommended for production use.
 A release candidate will be made when the exhaustive tests mentioned in this readme are